Supreme Court confirms leaked opinion on Roe v. Wade is ‘authentic’ but not a ‘final position’ - LifeSite

 Of course, if this decision holds, this would be the best news in decades, thanks be to God!

-However, leftists within the Court and in the media will stop at nothing to prevent Roe from being overturned.
+However, leftists in Washington and in the media will stop at nothing to prevent Roe from being overturned.

 But, intimidation and threats cannot be permitted to influence the Court, especially on this most fundamental human rights ruling.